 Bath Bombs and Shower Fizzies Part 3

 Bath bombs are a great gift to give or receive – they always smell so nice and can be used for a mental break.
-If you (or your gift recipient) isn’t into taking baths, you can do what I do on occasion: drop one in the bottom of the shower and let it release all of the yummy smelling ‘insta-mind-vacation’ goodness.
+If you (or your gift recipient) isn’t into taking baths, see our article below on shower fizzies versus bath bombs in order to adjust the recipes for shower steamers.

 The supplies for this moisturizing oil bath bomb are:

 - 1 cup baking soda

 - 15-20 drops essential oil** (can be a combination of oils, but for this recipe, I used lavender and vanilla)

 - 1/4 – 1/2 tsp of a moisturizing oil (almond, olive, coconut, and jojoba are some suggested oils)

 - Vitamin E oil (or a capsule cut open)

 - coloring, optional – I use gel colorants from the craft store (Wilton brand)